 Birchbox is a monthly subscription service that sends customers boxes of beauty and skincare product samples.
 The NYC-based company was founded in 2010 by Hayley Barna and Katia Beauchamp.
 In 2018, Viking Global Investors acquired a majority stake in Birchbox for $15 million.
 That same year, Birchbox made a deal with Walgreens to sell its products in some of the retailer’s physical stores.

-This e-commerce startup arrived on the scene in 2017, selling its own line of household items and everyday goods, each at a $3 price point.
-Brandless wanted to be an alternative to Amazon, but ended being something of a cautionary tale: The company shut down its operations in 2020, after having raised nearly $300 million in total funding.
-It has since been acquired for a relaunch and in 2021 raised $118 million in equity debt and financing.
+This e-commerce startup arrived on the scene in 2017, selling its line of household items and everyday goods, each at a $3 price point.
+The company shut down its operations in 2020, after having raised nearly $300 million in total funding, but it has since been acquired for a relaunch and in 2021 raised $118 million in equity debt and financing.

 This DTC watch company was founded in 2013 by Jake Kassan and Kramer LaPlante.
-Initially launched as a crowdfunding campaign on Indiegogo, MVMT set out to make and sell affordably priced minimalist watches for men.
-Its product line now includes watches for women, as well as other accessories.
+Initially launched as a crowdfunding campaign on Indiegogo, MVMT set out to make and sell affordable, minimalist watches for men (its product line now includes watches for women, as well as other accessories).
 In 2017, the company was acquired by The Movado Group (owner of Lacoste, Tommy Hilfiger and Hugo Boss) for $100 million.

 Outdoor Voices is an apparel brand that sells women’s activewear, mostly through its own website (though it has an offline retail presence too).
 The company was founded in 2014 by Tyler Haney, who, until 2020, was its chief executive officer.
 Outdoor Voices is known for its sticky Instagram presence (#Doingthings).
-It was once valued at $110 million and billed as “the next Lululemon,” but has since struggled to get profitable.
+It was once valued at $110 million and billed as “the next Lululemon.”

-A nutritious meal takes too much time to eat.
+A nutritious meal is inefficient.
 That’s what software engineer Rob Rhinehart thought.
-In 2014, he launched Soylent — a bottled meal-replacement drink — on a crowdfunding platform.
+In 2014, he launched Soylent, a bottled meal-replacement drink, on a crowdfunding platform.
 The drink was initially sold only online, but now it can also be purchased in Walmart and 7-Eleven stores.
-Soylent, whose CEO is Demir Vangelov, has raised over $72 million to date.
+Soylent, whose CEO is Demir Vangelov, has raised over $133 million to date.